DIY Super For Dummies (Australian Edition)

 Tax-free component.
 This part of a super benefit is tax-free.

 Taxable component.
-This part of a benefit is taxable when taken under the age of 60, and tax-free when taken on or after the age of 60 (except when you receive an untaxed benefit).
+This part of a benefit is taxable when taken under the age of 60 (except when the low-rate cap is applicable), and tax-free when taken on or after the age of 60 (except when you receive an untaxed benefit).

 Taxed benefit.
 Taxed benefits are tax-free when received on or after the age of 60.
 Most super benefits, including benefits paid from SMSFs, are taxed benefits.
 Some benefits paid from certain public sector funds are untaxed benefits.